dhanush11T/NEWS-GO/README.md

 NewsWeb is a web application built with React that fetches and displays news articles using the News API.
 The app provides users with up-to-date news from various sources, categorized and displayed in an organized layout.
 It is styled using HTML, custom CSS, and Bootstrap CSS for responsive design and enhanced user experience.

+###CATEGORIES:
+IT CONSISTS OF HEALTH,TECHNOLOGY,SCIENCE,GENERAL,POLITICAL,SPORTS,BUSINESS,ENTERTAINMENT

+###READMORE:
+IT REDIRECTS TO THE CORRESPONING WEB PAGE TO PROVIDE MORE DETAILED INFORMATION

 #### Technologies Used:
 - **JavaScript**:Used for Designing and Fetching the news and implementation of hooks and routings
 - **React**: Frontend framework for building user interfaces.